 All credit to the rightful owners of the videos and content below:

-Vulkan and DX12 are largely the same API, with the main difference being that DX12 is owned by Microsoft and requires Windows 10, while Vulkan is an open source API that does not require Windows 10.
-In fact, Khronos Group preaches multiplatform compatibility unlike Microsoft.
+Vulkan and DX12 are largely the same API, with the main difference being that DX12 is owned by Microsoft and requires Windows 10 and above, while Vulkan is an open source cross-platform API that does not require Windows 10.
 For this reason, we want Vulkan to become the standard API.
-Open standard is better than closed standard for the consumers, and Windows 10 has slightly limited backwards compatibility.
-This, combined with the fact that Microsoft wants to force everyone to use Windows 10 is awful for the computer industry and gaming industry.
-Vulkan and Linux are ideal, objectively the best paths for the advancement of gaming.
+Open standard is better than closed standard for the consumers, and with Windows 11 slashing backwards compatibility significantly, Linux gaming is becoming all the more relevant.

 The key features to both DX12 and Vulkan are reduced driver overhead thus better GPU optimization, reduced CPU overhead (alleviating CPU bottlenecking), superior multicore/multithread CPU usage, and greatly improved multi-GPU capabilities.

 OpenAL was the open source successor to DirectSound3D, until Creative Labs bought it out thus putting an end to the “open source” element.
 These audio APIs allow for advanced 3D HRTF and various dynamic environmental effects—most commonly reverb, but it can do far more than that such as advanced distortion of sound, environmental occlusion, even ring-modulation effects and more.

 The 3D HRTF makes a huge difference in spatial sound, enabling binaural audio simulation for stereo users and more precise surround sound as well.
-Luckily, such technology was not completely ignored; AMD created TrueSound, their own sound API that is GPU accelerated.
+Luckily, such technology was not completely ignored; AMD created TrueAudio, their own sound API that is GPU accelerated.
 TrueAudio Next was born from this.
 Not only do they have the most advanced 3D sound and improvements upon all the features from OpenAL and EFX, but TrueAudio/TrueAudio Next features a substantial audio evolution with physics-based sound propagation.
 That’s right, simulating sound waves using physics, completely revolutionizing how audio works in games.